Iraan, Texas

 Iraan (/ˌaɪrəˈæn/ EYE-rə-AN) is a city in Pecos County, Texas, United States.
-Its population was 1,229 at the 2010 census.
-The city's name is an amalgamation of the first names of Ira and Ann Yates, owners of the ranch land upon which the town was built.
+Its population was 1,055 at the 2020 census.
+The city's name is a tribute to the town's founders, Ira and Ann Yates, who were owners of the ranch land upon which the town was built.

 History

 Iraan was an oil boom town, and it developed quickly after the discovery of the gigantic Yates Oil Field, which is adjacent to the town on the southwest.
 The oil field was discovered in 1926, and the first buildings in town were basic housing and infrastructure for workers on the field, all built by the Big Lake Oil Company, which became Plymouth Oil Company, which was purchased by the Ohio Oil Company, then purchased by Marathon Oil Company, and owned today by Kinder Morgan.
 By 1927, the town included a school, and the post office appeared in 1928.
 The population of the town in 1930 was about 1,600.
 About 3 mi (5 km) south of Iraan was the oil boomtown of Redbarn, which appeared almost immediately after discovery of the oil field, before Iraan itself.
 It was a collection of tents and shanties in the immediate vicinity of Ira Yates's ranch.
-Yates donated 152 acre of his ranch to the town of Iraan to encourage further development there, and in 1952, the town of Redbarn, which never had a permanent population more than 75, was finally abandoned.
+Yates donated 152 acre of his ranch to the town of Iraan to encourage further development there, and in 1952, the town of Redbarn, which never had a permanent population of more than 75, was finally abandoned.